awsdocs/aws-single-sign-on-user-guide/doc_source/attributemappingsconcept.md

 ## Supported AWS SSO attributes<a name="supportedssoattributes"></a>

 The following table lists all AWS SSO attributes that are supported and that can be mapped to user attributes in your AWS Managed Microsoft AD directory\.
-Later, after you set up your application attribute mappings, you can use these same AWS SSO attributes to map to actual attributes used by that application\.
+After you set up your application attribute mappings, you can use these same AWS SSO attributes to map to actual attributes used by that application\.

 ****